SumitGit004/CSC-284-WB-Assignments/README.md

 # CSC-284-WB-Assignments
-This contains the assignments, projects, code examples from my Advanced C++/OOP class of Fall 2025.
+# *This contains the assignments, projects, code examples from my Advanced C++/OOP class of Fall 2025.*
+Student: Sumit Thapa